zorino/kaamer/docs/README.md

 # kAAmer

-kAAmer is a GO package that provides the tools to produce and query a kmerized protein database.
+kAAmer is a Go package that provides the tools to produce and query a kmerized protein database.

 It can speed up protein and translated nucleotide searches by a magnitude in alignment-free mode and it also supports an alignment mode with a runtime comparable to the most efficient and accurate aligners.